 In the Seattle-Tacoma metro area, you can find the Cajun/Creole cuisine of New Orleans, southern cooking, and seafood boils at the following restaurants.
 This is a great way to bring a little bit of the Mardi Gras spirit to your corner of the Northwest.

-For more revelry, see the Mardi Gras event calendar after the restaurant list for upcoming Mardi Gras events in the Seattle-Tacoma metro area.
+Following the restaurant list, is our Mardi Gras event calendar for the Seattle-Tacoma metro area.

 (Listed alphabetically by city.
 In Seattle, listed by zip code.)

 Where Ya At Matt (food truck), rotating locations in Bellevue and Seattle.
-Owner and NOLA native Matthew Lewis grew up helping his mom and grandmother in the kitchen prapring traditional Creole dishes such as gumbo, jambalaya, and etouffee and fishing with his grandfather and dad to bring home fixin’s for a southern fish fry.
+Owner and NOLA native Matthew Lewis grew up helping his mom and grandmother in the kitchen preparing traditional Creole dishes such as gumbo, jambalaya, and etouffee and fishing with his grandfather and dad to bring home fixin’s for a southern fish fry.
 Matthew brings New Orleans soul food to the streets of Seattle.
 Find Matt: https://www.whereyaatmatt.com/

-Crawfish House, 9826 16th Ave SW, Seattle 98106.
-Chef/owner Hiep is a Vietnamese-American cook who originally came from Louisiana and decided that he wanted to give the Northwest a taste of the south.
+Crawfish House (Renton, Seattle).
+Chef/owner Hiep is a Vietnamese American cook who originally came from Louisiana and decided that he wanted to give the Northwest a taste of the south.
 He opened Crawfish House to share Cajun cooking, crawfish, and seafood boils.
 It’s considered one of the best spots in Seattle for seafood boils.
-More info: http://www.crawfishhouse206.com/
+More info: Crawfish House (crawfishhouse206.com)

 Toulouse Petit, 601 Queen Anne Ave N, Seattle 98109.
 The menu is centered around the cuisine, decor and imagery of the French Quarter in New Orleans, creating the feel of the Big Easy.
 You’ll find traditional Creole and French Quarter menu choices as well as Parisian and French countryside preparations to more innovative dishes that are entirely unique to Toulouse.
 More info: https://www.opentable.com/r/toulouse-petit-kitchen-and-lounge-seattle